 HOW TO FIND A MOLD INSPECTOR

 Trying to figure out how to find a mold inspector can seem like finding a needle in a haystack.
 I personally have quite a few favorite professionals that my company and I have worked with over the years who provide excellent services.
-Here’s a list with an interactive map based on particular areas across the United States.

 That being said, the right individual for the job should tick a few boxes, which is why the individuals mentioned above are at the top of my recommendation list.
 They should prioritize your health above all, understand the importance of painting a thorough and accurate picture, and know how to properly assess your home.